urnest/urnest/omnicxy/README.txt

     generated code:
       - if you see xxx.hcp, use hcp-split to produce xxx.hh and xxx.cc
       - the omniidl backend scripts eg cxycref.py produce .hcp files

+8. Extras

+    cxy/UnixTimeMilli.idl defines a time type; cxy/UnixTimeMilli*.hcp
+    hand-codes its implementation so that it derives from std::chrono::system_clock::time_point, allowing C++ clients and
+    servers to work with the C++ standard time representation.
+Note that conversion truncates.